Lexus NX Review 2025: Price, specs & boot space

 As ever, to get the best from the plug-in hybrid model, you'll need to charge it regularly.
 This is best done via a 7kW home wallbox charger, which will top up the battery in around 2.5 hours at a cost of around £3 (depending on your home electricity tariff).

-If you charge a car at home (or just don't want the faff), look at the 'self-charging' Lexus NX 350h.
+If you charge a car at home (or just don't want the faff), look at the 'self-charging' Lexus NX350h.
 With a much smaller battery, this doesn't need topping up with electricity to get the best from it.
-While it isn't capable of running for any great distance under electric power, it does return an impressive 47.9mpg in official WLTP fuel economy tests.
+While it isn't capable of running for any great distance under electric power, it does return an impressive best of 49.5mpg in official WLTP fuel economy tests.

 If you're looking for a reliable SUV, your search should end here.
-Lexus always performs well in reliability surveys and regularly comes top for reliability in the HonestJohn Satisfaction Index.
+Lexus always performs well in reliability surveys and regularly comes top for reliability in the HonestJohn Satisfaction Index - it did so in the 2024 survey.
 Lexus (and sister brand Toyota) has decades of experience making hybrid cars that have earned a strong reputation for dependability.

-Insurance groups for the Lexus NX 350 and NX 450h+ range from group 31-41.
-The standard trim NX 350 falls into groups 30 and 31.
-F Sport trim covers groups 35-40 with the Lexus NX 450h+ in Takumi trim falls into group 41.
+Insurance groups for the Lexus NX350 and NX450h+ range from group 31 to 43.
+The standard trim NX350h Urban falls into groups 31.
+F Sport trim covers groups 35 to 40, with the Lexus NX450h+ in Takumi trim residing in group 43.

-"While a new Lexus NX 350h starts from £41,210, expect to pay considerably more than £43,000 for some of the more desirable trim levels.
-Go to town with option packs and you could be handing over close to £55,000.
-Ouch."
+"While a new Lexus NX350h starts from around £44,500, expect to pay considerably more for some of the more desirable trim levels.
+Go to town with option packs and four-wheel drive and you will easily breach the £60,000 barrier."

-You can build on the standard Lexus NX grade with the Premium Pack, which adds privacy glass, keyless entry, LED cornering lights and front fog lights, one-colour ambient interior lighting, a heated steering wheel and a wireless phone charger.
-The Premium Pack also adds a Blind Spot Monitor, Rear Cross Traffic Alert and Safe Exit Assist, as well as front and rear sensors with approaching vehicle detection, eight-way electrically adjustable front seats with two-way power lumbar support for the driver (Lexus NX 450h+).
+You can build on the standard Lexus NX grade with the Premium trim, which adds privacy glass, keyless entry, LED cornering lights and front fog lights, one-colour ambient interior lighting, a heated steering wheel and a wireless phone charger.
+The Premium also adds a Blind Spot Monitor, Rear Cross Traffic Alert and Safe Exit Assist, as well as front and rear sensors with approaching vehicle detection, eight-way electrically adjustable front seats with two-way power lumbar support for the driver.
+A panoramic glass roof is also an option from this trim and up - it's standard on the F Sport.

 The Lexus NX F Sport builds on the Premium Plus Pack with 20-inch F Sport alloy wheels and adaptive suspension.
 F Sport exterior styling includes a black mesh grille, black roof rails and black door mirror covers.
 Inside, you'll find an F Sport leather steering wheel, a leather gear lever and aluminium sports pedals.
 You can also build on the Lexus NX F Sport with the Takumi Pack, which adds a 17-speaker Mark Levinson premium sound system (on the Lexus NX 350h), a digital rear-view mirror, automated parking and additional features of the Safety System+ (Front Cross Traffic Alert and Lane Change Assist).
 There's also a panoramic sunroof on the NX 350h and a standard sunroof on the NX 450h+.

-The top-spec Lexus NX Takumi features the same specification as the Premium Plus Pack but builds on it with 20-inch Machined alloy wheels, a 17-speaker Mark Levinson premium sound system (on the NX 350h), a digital rear-view mirror and automated parking.
+The top-spec Lexus NX Takumi features the same specification as the Premium Plus but builds on it with 20-inch Machined alloy wheels, a 17-speaker Mark Levinson premium sound system, a digital rear-view mirror and automated parking.
 The Lexus Safety System+ is expanded to include Front Cross Traffic Alert and Lane Change Assist, while you also get a card key in addition to the standard key.
-Inside, there's a black wood inlay on the dash, four-way adjustable lumbar support, and a panoramic sunroof on the NX 450h (a standard sunroof on the NX 450h+).
+Inside, there's a black wood inlay on the dash, four-way adjustable lumbar support, and a panoramic sunroof.

 Ask the heycar experts: common questions